Skip to main content

 How to minimize ondansetron interactions

 Always carry a complete list of medications, including those that are non-prescription.
-Any time you’re receiving medical advice with new therapy recommendations, provide this list to help minimize the risk of drug interactions.
-When starting a new medication, reading the included drug information and discussing any new signs or symptoms with your healthcare professional is advisable, no matter how mild.
+Provide this list any time you receive medical advice with new therapy recommendations to help minimize the risk of drug interactions.
+When starting a new medication, it is advisable to read the included drug information and discuss any new signs or symptoms with your healthcare professional, no matter how mild.

 When to talk to a healthcare provider about ondansetron interactions